robinzigmond/dominion-api/README.md

 - Change the database backend from SQLite to Postgres
 - Add authentication to the POST/PUT/DELETE routes to add, update and delete cards (once done, the card database will not need updating except if more cards are released - this is not a huge task and I am happy to manage it myself, and I would like to do it by POSTing to the API but obviously need to protect it from vandalism when this is live)
 - Add documentation, probably using [Servant.Docs](https://haskell-servant.readthedocs.io/en/stable/tutorial/Docs.html)
-- make the query parameters more userfriendly (allow kebab-case instead of CamelCase, change eg CanSometimes to just "sometimes")
 - add further, very basic, API endpoints to list all sets and all types (sets in particular will be useful for applications, which can just make one API call to discover all the currently existing sets)
 - make any error messages (eg. requests for a card name that doesn't exist) return them as JSON via an "error" key or similar